Schapiro: Va.'s Constitution — 50 years young

 There were not even objections, he said, from the commission’s only Black member, Oliver Hill, the civil rights lawyer who guided the Virginia litigation in the 1954 ruling by the U.S. Supreme Court outlawing segregated public schools — an order that led to the closing of classrooms by the state under its policy of Massive Resistance.

-The 1971 constitution, adopted just over a decade after the collapse of Massive Resistance, says never again to school closings through two features: It commits the state to a system of public education — Virginia first did so under the 1869 constitution — and requires local government finance it.
+The 1971 constitution, adopted a little more than a decade after the collapse of Massive Resistance, says never again to school closings through two features: It commits the state to a system of public education — Virginia first did so under the 1869 constitution — and requires local government to finance it.

 Education funding, particularly by the state, is a continuing source of political and occasional legal consternation, and might have kept the courts even busier had the commission not dropped language tightening Virginia’s obligation to schools.

-Former Gov. Colgate Darden, an ex-president of UVA, favored the language.
+Former Gov. Colgate Darden, an ex-president of the University of Virginia, favored the language.
 It was opposed by then-Gov. Mills Godwin, the former massive resister who appointed the commission during a term marked by a progressivism that betrayed his deeply conservative past.

 The 1971 constitution recycled and expanded language on redistricting, applying to legislative and local offices standards that had been restricted to congressional seats: that districts be compact, contiguous and reflect shared interests.